-If Chatbots are Vintage, Why the Sudden Renewed Interest
+If Chatbots are Vintage, Why the Sudden Renewed Interest?

-Trend #4 — Artificial Intelligence (AI): According to CB Insights, investments in AI have tripled in the last three years and we are starting to see AI-based products and services, like Amazon’s Echo and Apple’s Siri, becoming more and more available.
+Trend #4 — Artificial Intelligence (AI): According to CB Insights, investments in AI have tripled in the last three years and we are starting to see AI-based products and services, like Amazon’s Echo and Apple’s Siri, become more and more available.

-The exploding popularity of messaging bolstered by AI creates an opportunity for companies to connect with their customers like never before in a way that is contextual, relevant, highly personal and conversational.
+The exploding popularity of messaging bolstered by AI creates an opportunity for companies to connect with their customers like never before and in a way that is contextual, relevant, highly personal and conversational.
 This is what’s driving the renewed interest in chatbots.

 Chatbots of Today

 Today's chatbots are software programs.
 However, unlike software programs such as Word or Excel which have to be installed on your laptop and apps like Instagram or Pokemon Go that are downloaded onto your smartphone, chatbots live on messaging apps such as Facebook Messenger, SMS, Kik, WeChat and others.

 Chatbots enable companies to be where their customers are — on messaging.

 Brands and companies have been using today’s chatbots for practical purposes such as a customer service tool or to collect information.
 Why?
 Because customers no longer need, or want, to speak to a human for simple things like checking store hours or confirming account balances.
 Today, companies can deliver high-quality customer service and reduce costs by outsourcing basic customer service questions to a chatbot.